MicrosoftDocs/visualstudio-docs/docs/extensibility/image-service-and-catalog.md

  **What if my .vsct file also needs to be read by older versions of Visual Studio?**

  Older versions of Visual Studio do not recognize the **IconIsMoniker** command flag.
 You can use images from the image service on versions of Visual Studio that support it, but continue to use old-style images on older versions of Visual Studio.
-To do this, you’d leave the .vsct file unchanged (and therefore compatible with older versions of Visual Studio), and create a CSV (comma-separated values) file that maps from GUID/ID pairs defined in a .vsct file’s \<Bitmaps> element to image moniker GUID/ID pairs.
+To do this, you'd leave the .vsct file unchanged (and therefore compatible with older versions of Visual Studio), and create a CSV (comma-separated values) file that maps from GUID/ID pairs defined in a .vsct file's \<Bitmaps> element to image moniker GUID/ID pairs.

  The format of the mapping CSV file is: